Bob Costello Exiting CISA Amid More CISA Leadership Shakeups

 Costello’s departure follows other recent CISA leadership shakeups.
 The CISA leadership directory on its website updated Chris Butera’s title as acting executive assistant director for cybersecurity.

-Butera, who had been serving as the acting deputy executive assistant director for cyber, will step into the role last held by Nick Andersen.
+Butera, who had been serving as the acting deputy executive assistant director for cyber, will step into the role last held by Andersen.
 Last week, CISA confirmed that Andersen stepped in as the agency’s new acting director after Gottumukkala departed for a different DHS role.

 Butera is no stranger to CISA after working with the agency for 10 years.
 He previously served as the acting executive assistant director for cyber between May 2025 and September 2025, before Andersen joined CISA.